Contents of Article

 color-selection-criteria

 A request for selection based on the highlight color of the from-string.
-Color requests provide another powerful tool to control search selection.
 The full syntax and allowable operands which make up a color-selection-criteria are discussed in "Color Selection Criteria Specification".
-Refer to that section of the documentation for details.

 TOP